ethereum/remix-project/docs/tutorial_remixd_filesystem.md

 Remixd can be globally installed using the following command:
 `npm install -g remixd`.

-Then `remixd -s <absolute-path-to-the-shared-folder>` will start Remixd and share the given folder.
+Then `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` will start Remixd and share the given folder.

 The folder is shared using a websocket connection between `Remix IDE`